FelixOnline/v2/content/articles/2012-11-29-we-wish-you-a-merry-christmas.md

 subtitle: >
   It’s the first of December tomorrow, so this is like, OK and that.
 Luke Baldwin on what Christmas is all about.
 date: "2012-11-29 23:09:05 +0000"

 # Attributes from Felix Online V1
 id: "3005"
 old_path: /comment/3005/we-wish-you-a-merry-christmas
 aliases:
  - /comment/3005/we-wish-you-a-merry-christmas
+imported: true
+comments:
+ - If you really love Jesus watch this with an open mindhttpwwwyoutubecomwatchvRycPS5dxzLo

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true